 Helpful Information about the Novel Coronavirus (COVID-19)

 COVID-19 is a new virus strain that is believed to spread in similar ways as the common cold, such as when an infected person coughs or sneezes.
-Symptoms include fever, cough, shortness of breath, sore throat, body ache and chills.
+Symptoms include fever, cough, shortness of breath, sore throat, body ache, chills, new loss of taste or smell, nausea, vomiting, diarrhea, congestion and runny nose.
 A health care provider can give you instructions for seeking care, which you can do without exposing others.

 Hoag clinicians are following Centers for Disease Control and Prevention (CDC) guidelines, and we have strong infection control policies, procedures and systems in place.
-As recommended by the CDC, our clinicians are screening all patients for fever, respiratory symptoms and travel history within a month prior to symptom onset.
-Anyone meeting the CDC-established criteria would be isolated and further testing and care will guided by the health department.
+As recommended by the CDC, our clinicians are screening all patients for fever and COVID-19 symptoms.
+Anyone meeting the CDC-established criteria would be isolated and further testing and care will be guided by the health department.

 Feeling Sick?
 Stay Home